ioBroker/ioBroker.docs/docs/en/dev/adapterdocstyleguide.md

 using `§§LLLLL_0§§` and for images using `![media term](../../de/dev/media/{dateiname})`.

-  * Images are preferably saved in SVG format.
+  * Images are preferably stored in SVG format.
 If SVG

 is not possible, then as a PNG file.
 Please keep an eye on the file size.

   * Short videos can be embedded as a GIF file.
-  * Below each picture is a short description of the content in italics
+  * Below each image is a brief description of the content in italics

     to specify.

 * The following applies to source code sections:
   * Depending on the source code language, an appropriate markup must be selected.
-To the
+For the

     Example `\`\`\`` for JavaScript.

   * A source text can, but does not have to be complete. code blocks

-provide examples to clarify the point of view just described.
+represent examples to clarify the point of view just described by jewels.
 It is therefore not necessary to supply fully executable programs.
 However, if a fully executable program is to be made available, this is done as a media file in the `media/{code_beispieldatei}` folder with a corresponding link in the documentation.

 * If underscores, inverted commas, asterisks or backslashes are used